 - Sign in using your WCTC login information and complete the general application.

-- You may save your work and come back later, as long as it is before the application deadline of October 31.
+- You may save your work and come back later, as long as it is before the application deadline.
 You will not be able to access your application after that date.

 - Internet Explorer cannot be used as your web browser.
 Use Firefox, Chrome or another browser.